 Stressful Travel Day & How to Get a Same Day Passport

 It’s a story as old as America itself.
 A loving family sets out on a long and perilous trek to find the lost city of Atlantis only to discover that one of the family’s passports is expired!
-What to do!
+I recently found myself in this situation and had to quickly learn how to get a same day passport so we could get ourselves to the beach!

 Ok, perhaps not many people run into that exact situation, but many people do need last minute passports for various reasons.
 Sometimes a baby is born and they forgot to get a passport before the big trip, sometimes people forget about when their passport expires and other times they need a passport for a last minute emergency trip.